pandas.Index.take#

 Examples

->>> idx = pd.Index(['a', 'b', 'c'])
+>>> idx = pd.Index(["a", "b", "c"])

 >>> idx.take([2, 2, 1, 2])

-Index(['c', 'c', 'b', 'c'], dtype='object')
+Index(['c', 'c', 'b', 'c'], dtype='str')